Learn-Together-Pro/cg/research/godot.md

 Other renders (Vulkan 2D and OpenGL ES 3.0 3D/2D) expect the shader output to be in sRGB color space.
 Also, Godot doesn't do any automatic conversions for uniforms, marked with `source_color` attribute.
 If user wants to do blending (or other color transformations), one should transform input colors to linear color space manually and then transform the result to sRGB.

 ### OUTPUT_IS_SRGB flag
 Godot spatial shaders (shaders for rendering 3D objects) have special variable `OUTPUT_IS_SRGB` that is set to `true` for OpenGL based 3D render and to `false` for Vulkan based 3D shader.
-It is `true` if shader result is expected to be is sRGB color space.
+It is `true` if shader result is expected to be in sRGB color space.

 ### Summary